 Sudden stops – Sudden and unexpected stops are a regular culprit in rear end collisions for different reasons such breaking to avoid an unforeseen obstruction.

-Tailgating – Following too close to a vehicle gives a driver no room to appropriately react and control his or her vehicle when the driver in front of him or her makes an unexpected stop.
+Tailgating – Following too close to a vehicle gives a driver no room to appropriately react and control his or her vehicle when the driver in front of him or her make an unexpected stop.

 Weather conditions – Weather conditions like ice and snow can cause slippery roads which makes stopping difficult.